 2. Do not place the caddy in the refrigerator or freezer as the caddy is susceptible to moist and humidity.
 You will perceive a subtle change of the color tone of your Kaikado piece in time.

-3. Brass starts showing a patina after 1-2 years, copper in 2-3 months and tin after 3-5 years.
+3. Brass starts showing a patina after 1-2 years and tin after 3-5 years.

 4. The Kaikado pieces gain value and appreciation with age.

 5. Old Kaikado Chazutsu are sought after objects of collection.